subugoe/rdd-technical-reference/rdd-technical-reference.md

 # Licencing

-- clarify software licence before programming
+- clarify software licence before programming with your PI

 - add licence to code header